Why I Love Tranmere Rovers

 This is particularly true of our affection towards football clubs, because fandom is a fundamentally ridiculous concept.
-Nevertheless, in the subsequent paragraphs, I’ll attempt to articulate my love for Tranmere Rovers, which has brought me both happiness and sadness down the years.
+Nevertheless, in the subsequent paragraphs, I will attempt to articulate my love for Tranmere Rovers, which has brought me both happiness and sadness down the years.

 As children, we have little say in the matter.
-But why, as rational adults, are we bound by degrees of loyalty that just don’t exist in other spheres of life?
+But why, as rational adults, are we bound by degrees of loyalty that just do not exist in other spheres of life?
 Why do we continue to attend games even when they have torturous consequences?
 For many, the simple answer is identity, and I totally concur.
 Being Tranmere fans gives us something tangible by which to be defined.
-Many outsiders may consider that shallow or pitiful, but they simply don’t understand.
+Many outsiders may consider that shallow or pitiful, but they simply do not understand.

-There’s also an unmistakeable tribalism to football.
+There is also an unmistakeable tribalism to football.
 I love Tranmere because I love Wirral, for instance.
 Deep down, every single person harbours special feelings for his or her homeland, and I’m no different.
 I’m incredibly proud of my working class roots and council estate background.
 Moreover, our peninsula has an enchanting history and some stunning geographical features.
-I wouldn’t want to live anywhere else.
+I would not want to live anywhere else.
 And whether people like it or not, football is now the foremost vehicle of that civic pride.

 In the minds of millions, entire towns and cities are embodied by football clubs.
-That’s the true meaning of a club: to represent one area, one culture, one philosophy against another.
+That is the true meaning of a club: to represent one area, one culture and one philosophy against another.
 Without that justification, that rational underpinning, football is nothing.
-Increasingly, Premier League fans don’t understand that, as elite sport is commercialised and supporters are viewed more as consumers of a brand than constituent parts of a club’s soul.
+Increasingly, Premier League fans do not understand that, as elite sport is commercialised and supporters are viewed more as consumers of a brand than constituent parts of a club’s soul.

-Therefore, I love Tranmere because they’re imperfect.
+Therefore, I love Tranmere because they are imperfect.
 Unlike the polished Premier League titans who are obsessed with public image, Rovers reflect the flawed nature of our existence.
 Life is a struggle, with many bumps in the road.
-It isn’t all about success and glory, and Tranmere teach you that.
-This club has brought me to tears far more than it has catapulted me to joy, but that’s okay.
-That’s real.
+It is not all about success and glory, and Tranmere teach you that.
+This club has brought me to tears far more than it has catapulted me to joy, but that is okay.
+That is real.
 It teaches you a lot about dealing with adversity and maintaining dreams.
 It gives you a grounding in life and tells you that nothing comes easy.

 I can still recall the first time Tranmere occupied my mind.
 It was March 2001, and Rovers hosted Liverpool in an FA Cup quarter-final.
-My dad, a lifelong Superwhite, attended as usual, whilst a few other relatives watched at home.
-I was five years old and soon to be saddled with the addiction.
+My dad, a lifelong Superwhite, attended as usual, while a few other relatives watched at home.
+I was 5-years old and soon to be saddled with the addiction.

 There was something intoxicating about the big crowd, something aspirational that made me wander outside and play in the street.
 I kicked a ball into the hedges repeatedly, re-enacting the game and waiting for my dad to return.
 When he did, I asked about one day attending a match.
 A few months later, that thankfully happened, and life was never the same again.

-Some people will say its moronic to rely on the travails of a local football team to moderate ones mood; that it somehow illustrates an emotional immaturity.
-To be honest, I couldn’t care less, because those same people will never experience the blind delirium of Jennison Myrie-Williams bending one into the top corner at Elland Road.
-To outsiders, that may seem pathetic.
-And without understanding or emotion, it quite probably is.
-But if you’ve caught the football bug, that makes total sense.
-That’s second nature.
+Some people will say it is moronic to rely on the travails of a local football team to moderate one’s mood, that it somehow illustrates an emotional immaturity.
+To be honest, I could not care less, because those same people will never experience the blind delirium of Jennison Myrie-Williams bending one into the top corner at Elland Road.
+To outsiders, that may seem pathetic, and without understanding or emotion, it quite probably is.
+But if you have caught the football bug, that makes total sense.
+That is second nature.

 The actual football itself is only a small part of our experience.
-Nevertheless, it’s a beautiful sport that excites like few others.
+Nevertheless, it is a beautiful sport that excites like few others.
 I’m enthralled by the crowd, by the hostility and rolling waves of noise.
-It’s the smell of burgers cooking on a distant grill; the thunderous sound of ten thousand seats clanging into place as spectators rise together, yearning to see that delicate cross plundered into the net.
-It’s the imposing floodlights and the shared bond between fathers and sons, brothers and sisters, friends and loved ones.
-It’s the bug-eyed ecstasy of a last-minute winner.
+It is the smell of burgers cooking on a distant grill, the thunderous sound of ten thousand seats clanging into place as spectators rise together, yearning to see that delicate cross plundered into the net.
+It is the imposing floodlights and the shared bond between fathers and sons, brothers and sisters, friends and loved ones.
+It is the bug-eyed ecstasy of a last-minute winner.

-Tranmere haven’t lifted many trophies, but they have always fought a noble war against fate, in the shadows of larger neighbours.
+Tranmere have not lifted many trophies, but they have always fought a noble war against fate in the shadows of larger neighbours.
 We discovered, nurtured and gifted Dixie Dean to the world.
 We were formed before Liverpool and Arsenal, Newcastle and West Ham.
 We signed Pat Nevin and John Aldridge before hammering on the door to Premier League football against steep odds.
-We journeyed to a League Cup final, and beat the grandest giants while laughing in the face of financial disparity.
-And we did it all without betraying our roots, without neglecting our responsibility within the community.
+We journeyed to a League Cup final and beat the grandest giants while laughing in the face of financial disparity.
+We did it all without betraying our roots and without neglecting our responsibility within the community.

 This idea and spirit of Tranmere Rovers exist independent of the football club.
-There’s an essence to being a fan that overrides individual people and specific achievements.
-The day-to-day business of transfers and personnel and marketing is separate to the overall concept of Tranmere, just as it is for many clubs.
+There is an essence to being a fan that overrides individual people and specific achievements.
+The day-to-day business of transfers, personnel and marketing is separate to the overall concept of Tranmere, just as it is for many clubs.
 That beating heart, real but invisible, exists no matter what the team does at any one time or in any one game.
-It’s buried deep in the soul of those who understand, those who believe.
+It is buried deep in the soul of those who understand and those who believe.
 In some ways, then, following Tranmere is a religion.
-It’s a feeling, a way of life.
-It’s about community triumphing over division and belief conquering scepticism.
+It is a feeling, a way of life.
+It is about community triumphing over division and belief conquering scepticism.

-There’s something wonderfully different about that, something slightly unhinged.
+There is something wonderfully different about that, something slightly unhinged.
 We all have obsessions and we all have habits that could potentially kill us, be it smoking or eating too much chocolate.
 Like a lot of people, mine just happen to be the same exact thing: an unwavering love for Tranmere Rovers Football Club.
-And there’s nothing anybody can do to stop it.
+And there is nothing anybody can do to stop it.